 - Must be a US citizen or Permanent Resident (Green Card holder)

-- Must be committed to entire 8+ week program (June 1- August 1)
+- Must be committed to entire 8+ week program (approximately June 1- August 1)

-- NOTE: Each finalist will have a brief interview over the phone.
+- NOTE: Each finalist will have a brief phone interview.